michuW93/microsoft_azure_fundamentals/az-204/microsoft_azure-AZ-204-questions_answers-.md

 You have to make sure that alert rules allow for dimensions, and that alert creation time should be kept to a minimum.
 Furthermore, a single alert notification must be created when the alert is created and when the alert is resolved.
 You need to make use of the necessary signal type when creating the alert rules.
 Which of the following is the option you should use?
-The Metric signal type - Metric alerts in Azure Monitor provide a way to get notified when one of your metrics cross a threshold.
+<b>The Metric signal type</b> - Metric alerts in Azure Monitor provide a way to get notified when one of your metrics cross a threshold.
 Metric alerts work on a range of multi-dimensional platform metrics, custom metrics, Application Insights standard and custom metrics.
 Note: Signals are emitted by the target resource and can be of several types.
 Metric, Activity log, Application Insights, and Log.

 72. You are developing a .NET Core MVC application that allows customers to research independent holiday accommodation providers.
 You want to implement Azure Search to allow the application to search the index by using various criteria to locate documents related to accommodation.
 You want the application to allow customers to search the index by using regular expressions.
 What should you do?
-Configure the QueryType property of the SearchParameters class - The SearchParameters.QueryType Property gets or sets a value that specifies the syntax of the search query.
+<b>Configure the QueryType property of the SearchParameters class</b> - The SearchParameters.QueryType Property gets or sets a value that specifies the syntax of the search query.
 The default is 'simple'.
 Use 'full' if your query uses the Lucene query syntax.
 You can write queries against Azure Search based on the rich Lucene Query Parser syntax for specialized query forms: wildcard, fuzzy search, proximity search, regular expressions are a few examples.

 73. You are a developer at your company.